hansel-app/hansel/frontend/README.md

 ## Getting Started

-1. Set up the necesary environment variables by running `cp .env.sample .env` and then editing `.env` with the relevant values.
+1. Set up the necesary environment variables by running `cp .env.sample dotenv` and then editing `dotenv` with the relevant values.

    - For `GOOGLE_API_KEY`, you can get your own key following the instructions here: https://cloud.google.com/docs/authentication/api-keys#creating_an_api_key